Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Volume density in thickened surfaces

 Note that cyclic covers of tori remain tori and hence the following result can be deduced through arguments similar to those above.

 \begin{coro} The set of volume densities for links in $T \times (0,1)$ is a dense subset of the interval $[0, v_{oct}]$. \end{coro}

 Taking cyclic covers of a surface of genus $g \ge 2$ increases the number of handles, and so it is natural to ask about the set of volume densities in a surface of a fixed genus.
-As mentioned in the introduction, we define the genus of a non-orientable surface in terms of the Euler characteristic $\chi$ as $g = (2 - \chi)/2$, so that ``fixed genus'' directly translates to ``fixed Euler characteristic.''
+We define the genus of a non-orientable surface in terms of the Euler characteristic $\chi$ as $g = (2 - \chi)/2$, so that ``fixed genus'' directly translates to ``fixed Euler characteristic.''

 Suppose we fix a surface $S_g$ of genus $g$.
 Then the maximal volume density of a link in $S_g \times I$ is achieved when the average volume per crossing is highest.
 As the average volume per crossing increases as we increase the number of edges in our bipyramid, we are trying to tile $S_g$ using as few polygons as possible with the largest number of sides.
 By Euler characteristic considerations, the minimum number of crossings comes from a tiling by a single $(8g-4)$-gon.